My Online Business Empire (MOBE) is one of the lowest rated programs I have ever reviewed. There’s some major history I have with it.

 My Online Business Empire in a nutshell:

-It is basically an MLM program which teaches you to promote the company to others for high commissions.
+It WAS basically an MLM program which taught you to promote the company to others for high commissions.
 You get access to tons of training (For a RIDICULOUS price) to help you do this.
 That is basically what this program is all about.

 Contrary to what you may or may not believe, this program does not provide much training on building a traditional online business.
 By traditional, I mean learning how to take a current business idea to the internet.